by Dr. Bill Rawls

 Heroic Therapies

-In fact, keeping stealth microbes at bay is just about impossible without restoring normal immune function.
-When people do get better with heroic therapies, it’s only because microbes are suppressed enough to allow rebound of immune function to get a handle on things, not because the heroic therapy eradicated the microbes completely.
+Keeping stealth microbes at bay is impossible without restoring normal immune function.
+When people get better with heroic therapies, it’s only because microbes are suppressed enough to allow a rebound of immune function to get a handle on things, not because the heroic therapy eradicated the microbes completely.
 And sometimes, heroic therapies can suppress immune function further and actually make the person more ill.

-Ultimately, where you want to be is with a healthy immune system keeping all stealth microbes well marginalized, so harm is minimized and you can enjoy a normal, vibrant life.
+Ultimately, where you want to be is with a healthy immune system that keeps all stealth microbes well marginalized so that you can minimize harm and enjoy a normal, vibrant life.
 Restorative Therapies are the best way to get you there.
-They focus on minimizing Cellular Stress Factors to optimize immune function and restore homeostasis (natural balance in hormone and healing systems in the body), as well as killing or suppressing microbes.
+They focus on reducing Cellular Stress Factors to optimize immune function, restore homeostasis (natural balance in hormone and healing systems in the body), and kill or suppress microbes.

 Restorative Therapies

-With restorative therapies, the ability of the body to heal itself is restored, along with the ability of the immune system to control any threatening microbes in the margins.
-This approach takes time and patience, but because it has such low potential for harm, it can be followed for a lifetime.
+With restorative therapies, the body’s ability to heal itself and the immune system’s ability to control any threatening microbes in the margins are restored.
+This approach takes time and patience, but because it has such a low potential for harm, it can be followed for a lifetime.

 A comprehensive restorative program includes the following essential components: